BetterWayElectronics/secure-wireguard-implementation/README.md

 -  `wget https://download.dnscrypt.info/dnscrypt-resolvers/v3/relays.md -P /etc/dnscrypt-proxy/`
 -  `wget https://download.dnscrypt.info/dnscrypt-resolvers/v3/public-resolvers.md -P /etc/dnscrypt-proxy/`

-Now you need to the aforementioned `dnscrypt-proxy.socket` service to point to the correct IP address, so run `sudo nano /lib/systemd/system/dnscrypt-proxy.socket` and modify `ListenStream` and `ListenDatagram` to be `0.0.0.0:53`.
+Now you need to modify the aforementioned `dnscrypt-proxy.socket` service to point to the correct IP address, so run `sudo nano /lib/systemd/system/dnscrypt-proxy.socket` and modify `ListenStream` and `ListenDatagram` to be `0.0.0.0:53`.
 Having it at 0.0.0.0 rather than 127.0.0.1 means that wg0 will be able to access it.
 You can point your clients to use this DNS by changing their configuration to point to the DNS of 10.0.0.1.